tico24/tico24.github.io/_posts/2020-10-06-sorry-cypress-in-a-kubernetes-jenkins-pipeline.md

     }

-Finally, our workers get instucted by Sorry Cypress which tests to run, and then crack on with it.
+Finally, our workers get instructed by Sorry Cypress which tests to run, and then crack on with it.
 Our worker job looks a little like this:

     pipeline {
         agent{